ska-sa/katgpucbf/doc/spead.rst

 referred to in SPEAD nomenclature as :dfn:`immediate items`.
-Each packet transmitted will contain all the immediate items to assist third-party consumers that prefer to work at the packet level (see :attr:`spead2.send.Heap.repeat_pointers` - note that this is not default spead2 behaviour, but it is always on in katgpucbf).
+Each packet transmitted will contain all the immediate items to assist third-party consumers that prefer to work at the packet level (see :attr:`spead2.send.Heap.repeat_pointers` — note that this is not default spead2 behaviour, but it is always enabled in katgpucbf).

 Most of the metadata remains constant for all packets in a heap.
 The heap offset changes across packets, in multiples of the packet size (which is configurable